emnify/product-docs/docs/how-tos/workspaces/link-existing.md

 The process may take time, as each new workspace requires a new contract.
 It usually takes 2–7 days for your workspaces to be linked.
 :::

+Once linked, **Admin** user accounts of the main organization will be able to [switch between workspaces](/how-tos/workspaces/switching-between).

 :::tip Feature requests
 Workspaces are new to emnify, so feedback and suggestions are very welcome.